-One of the most effective ways of making up a character name is to play around with the vowels in a name – A, E, I, O, U – as well as combining parts of different names.
-That way, you’re more likely to come up with something original and unique.
+If you decide not to use a tool like a fantasy name generator, one of the most effective ways of making up a character name is to play around with the vowels in a name – A, E, I, O, U – as well as combining parts of different names.
+That way, you’re more likely to come up with something original and unique—the perfect fantasy name.

 Thank you for reading this guide on creating names for fantasy characters.